Buying a NYC brownstone? Here are 10 things to consider

 4) Check the C of O if you want to rent out units

-If you are thinking of buying a brownstone as a multi-family in order to rent out units, you’ll want to check with the DOB to see what its legal designation is, because sometimes a three-family setup is really a two-family designation or a two-family home in a legit single-family one.
-If your plan is to buy a two-family with the goal of renting an apartment out, you want to make sure that the house is indeed a legal two family.
+If you are thinking of buying a brownstone as a multi-family property in order to rent out units, you’ll want to check with the DOB to see its legal designation under the Certificate of Occupancy because sometimes a three-family setup is really a two-family designation or a two-family home is a legit single-family one.
+If your plan is to buy a two-family with the goal of renting an apartment out, you want to make sure that the house is indeed a legal two-family.

 5) Your offer depends on passing the inspection